Librarian Learning resource manager

 You could move into a senior job as a manager.
 Another option is to take responsibility for a specialist service or collection.

-If you hold a senior position in your organisation, you could apply for Fellowship of CILIP.
+If you hold a senior position in your organisation, you could apply for professional registration of CILIP.

 You may be interested in: